stefanpejcic/remote-file-download-cpanel-plugin/README.md

 Because this is a free plugin, support is restricted to maintaining the source code and ensuring that the plugin functions on latest cPanel version.

-Please see the additional services area below if you require assistance outside of this scope, such as with plugin installation, branding, or integrating it with your custom template.
+Contact me if you require assistance with plugin installation, branding, or integrating it with your custom template.

 ### Contribute